maxtsimpson/hwweek6/README.md

 ```
 GIVEN a weather dashboard with form inputs
 WHEN I search for a city
+    make a search input field and search button
+    add an event listener for clicking the search button
 THEN I am presented with current and future conditions for that city and that city is added to the search history
+    on search click:
+        add the city to the search history list
+        call a store recent serach function
+            Define a storeRecentSearch function that:
+            stores the search in local storage
+        call a searchCity function
+            Define a searchCity funtion that:
+            calls the api with the city
+            on success calls the render weather info function
 WHEN I view current weather conditions for that city
 THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+    Define a renderWeather function that:
+        maps the api object we get back to the fields we are expecting to render
+        populate the main card at the top of the page
+        dynamically create a card per day in the 5 day forecast
 WHEN I view the UV index
 THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe
+    write in if condition in the render function to change the class attribute on the UV display, use the bootswatch classes
 WHEN I view future weather conditions for that city
 THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
+    add an event listener for the unordered list and use event delegation for the on click
+        the on click should call the searchCity function
 ```
+Define an OnInit function that retrieves the search History on page load. could also add some default behaviour that it uses geolocation from the browser to load weather for that users city by default

 The following image demonstrates the application functionality: